-It's no surprise that mortgage points are often not fully understood by buyers.
-After saving up for a down payment and adding in closing costs and other fees, shelling out a few more thousand dollars for points doesn't seem worth it.
+It's no surprise that mortgage loan points are often not fully understood by buyers.
+After saving up for a down payment and adding in closing costs and other fees, shelling out a few more thousand dollars for mortgage points doesn't seem worth it.
 At that point in the house-buying process, most buyers just want to finish the transaction and aren't motivated to educate themselves on points.

 So, is the expense worth it?
 Unfortunately, the answer is "maybe"!
 If you plan to be in your house for any length of time, though, the answer is a bit clearer.

-Points are tax deductible.
+Mortgage points are tax deductible.

 Are they a good idea?

 Before you can even consider whether or not paying mortgage points is a good idea, you have to make sure that you will have the extra cash at closing as you must pay for them front.
 The cost of mortgage points are not a fee you can finance.

 If you have the money on hand, you should also consider how you might otherwise invest it.
 If you can get a greater return than the money that you will save on your loan, then you may be better off investing your money elsewhere.